abuu94/javascriptPath/README.md

 - After a few of them, you’ll really start getting the hang of things.
 - you should pay attention to (“Points to Ponder”).
 - Enough talk - get learning!

+#### Design Patterns of Javascript are:

+- Plain Old JavaScript Objects and Object Constructors
+- Factory Functions and the Module Pattern
+- Classes
+- ES6 Modules